 The Dycam Slow feeder has an impressive 4.3 out of 5 star rating on Amazon and you can read the customer reviews for yourself here.

 The Decyam will regulate your dog’s eating habits with its maze-like design.
 Its central bowl has been partitioned using five different mazes; each of which provides adequate space for your dog to pick up their food but restricts them from eating all of it in one go.

 Due to the 11.8’’ size of the bowl, it can hold two cups of food which is great for larger dogs.
-Due to its design, it can hold either dry or wet food, something that not all slow feeder can accommodate.
-The bowl is made of high-grade ABS material which is unbreakable as well as being machine-washable and is also eco-friendly, BPA-free and food-safe material.
+Due to its design, it can hold either dry or wet food, something that not all slow feeders can accommodate.
+The bowl is made of high-grade ABS material which is unbreakable as well as machine-washable and is also eco-friendly, BPA-free, and food-safe material.

 Lastly, for those of you who have hyperactive dogs, the base of the Decyam gives you another reason to purchase this bowl.
 It has a non-skid design to stop your dog from moving the bowl around.
 Add to this its considerable weight of 1.3 pounds, and your pet won’t be able to overturn it without a lot of effort.